The hotspot lending program is a free service that allows cardholders to check out a hotspot device and connect to the internet from almost anywhere!

 Can I use the hotspot device outside the U.S.?

 No, the hotspot device only functions in the United States and where a Sprint signal is available.
 Visit coverage.sprint.com to see where Sprint coverage is available.

 What if I need help connecting my device to the hotspot?

-If you need help connecting your personal device to the hotspot, please speak to one of the librarians at the reference desks.
+If you need help connecting your personal device to the hotspot, please call the library at (216) 932-3600 to speak with a Librarian.